Chi-Matty/Customer-Value-Segmentation-Revenue-Behaviour-Analysis-for-E-Commerce-Growth/README.md

 - Launch Q1-focused campaigns to capitalise on early-year demand.

-- Reward top customers with loyalty incentives; re-target potential customers with frequency boosters.
+- Launch targeted digital ad campaigns, exclusive discounts, and loyalty perks for Brazil’s 25–44 age group, focusing on social media and email to drive conversions and repeat purchases.

-- Focus on Brazil’s 25–44 demographic using digital ads and email marketing.
+- Promote books specifically to the 25–44 demographic through personalised offers and ads on high-traffic platforms to sustain engagement and maximise revenue growth.

 - Expand high-performing product categories (clothing in France, books in Canada) and re-evaluate low-performing ones.